Ikosse/plugin.video.teliaplay-se/README.md

 This add-on is unofficial and its author has no affiliation with https://www.teliaplay.se.

 ## Additional notes
-The add-on only supports Telia Play SE
+The add-on only supports Telia Play SE.

 ## Contact
 email: andrelofgren@hotmail.co.uk